Netcentric/aem-htl-style-guide/README.md

     </sly>
     ```

-    **IMPORTANT** - The `SLY` element will not automatically unwrap itself if you use HTL 1.0 (AEM 6.0).
+    **IMPORTANT** - The `sly` element will not automatically unwrap itself if you use HTL 1.0 (AEM 6.0).
 In that case, you still have to add the `data-sly-unwrap` attribute.

     ```html
     <!--/* Bad - HTL 1.0 */-->